NIK-99/myarticles/Kubernetes/Network/BasicOfNetwork.md

 	- Overlay networks in Kubernetes are primarily managed by specific CNI (Container Network Interface) plugins.
 CNIs are responsible for two crucial tasks:
 		-  **IP Management**: CNIs allocate and manage each Pod's IP address, ensuring that there are no conflicts within the network.
 		-  **Data Synchronization**: CNIs synchronize network information across all nodes to maintain consistent routing and communication between nodes.
+	- Overlay networks are built using tunneling techniques such as **VXLAN (Virtual Extensible LAN)**, **GRE (Generic Routing Encapsulation)**, or other protocols.
+These tunnels allow data packets to be encapsulated and transported between nodes in the cluster.

-	To understand CNI lets take a look on how flannel and calico works
+	To understand how CNI works lets take a look on how flannel works
-	- Both **Flannel** and **Calico** operate at Layer 3 of the OSI model, focusing on IP-based routing for communication between nodes:
+	-  **Flannel** operate at Layer 3 of the OSI model, focusing on IP-based routing for communication between nodes:
+	 **Flannel:**
-	- **flannel** : Flannel is created by CoreOS for Kubernetes networking, It support in 3 different models:
+	- Flannel is created by CoreOS for Kubernetes networking, It support in 3 different models:
 		#### Mode 1: UDP
 		- When Flannel is set up on a Kubernetes node, it runs a daemon named **flanneld**.
 This daemon creates the TUN device `flannel0`, which acts as the default gateway for the Docker bridge (`docker0`).
 		- Flannel allocates a unique subnet from the Pod CIDR to each node, ensuring that every Pod on that node receives an IP within this subnet.
+		- Flanneld will query the local cache or etcd based on the private IP address of the receiver.
+It will get the IP address of the receiver host then route the packet to the required host.
 		- To view the private network segment allocated to Docker, we can check `/etc/docker/daemon.json` on the node.
 Flannel can also modify Docker's configuration to attach the allocated network segment by using the `--bip` option.
 		- Suppose we have pod0 on node1 and pod1 on node2 then the Packet flow would be:
 			- **Pod0** → `docker0` → `flannel0` (flanneld packs the packet) → (sender network interface) → (intermediate router) → (receiver network interface) → `flannel0` (flanneld unpacks) → `docker0` → **Pod1**